Schedule Service

 Next, it’s time to do the math.
 A good rule of thumb is the 50% rule: if the cost of a repair is half or more of the price of a new unit, replacement is usually the better financial option.
 It’s also important to look at the bigger picture.
 Have you been calling for repairs frequently over the last couple of years?
 Those smaller bills can add up quickly, and pouring more money into an aging system might not be the best use of your funds.
 A new system is a significant purchase, but flexible financing options can make it much more manageable than continuing to pay for constant fixes.

-Thinking About Long-Term Comfort and Energy Savings
+Factoring in Long-Term Comfort and Savings

 The decision isn’t just about the immediate cost.
 It’s also about your long-term comfort and savings.
 A new, high-efficiency air conditioner can dramatically lower your monthly utility bills, helping to offset the initial investment over time.
 Modern systems also provide more consistent cooling, better humidity control, and improved indoor air quality.
 Plus, there’s the peace of mind that comes with a reliable new unit and a solid warranty.
 Whether you repair or replace, signing up for a preventative maintenance plan will help keep your system running efficiently for years to come, preventing future emergencies and protecting your investment.